Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Are homes selling faster in Saudi Arabia as of 2026?

-As of early 2026, Saudi Arabia doesn't have a single national median days-on-market figure, but market signals suggest that well-priced homes in high-demand areas like north Riyadh are selling faster than they were a year ago.
+As of early 2026, Saudi Arabia does not publish a national median days-on-market for sales, but strong transaction activity and rising prices in Riyadh through 2025 strongly suggest well-priced homes in high-demand areas are selling faster than a year or two ago.

 Are new listings slowing down in Saudi Arabia as of 2026?